Khalsa Mahima: Khalsa Mahima of the Dasam Granth

+Khalsa Mahima of the Sarabloh Granth

 In Sarabloh Granth, the composition is present under the title "Bisanupad Dhanuaki Dev Plasi" on line 459, which starts with Khalsa Mero Roop Hai Khaas.

 The Sarbloh Granth is revered as the Khalsa's third main scripture by many, including the Nihang Singhs, but it is otherwise unknown to the general Sikh community.
 The Khalsa Mahima composition from the Sarbloh Granth, ironically, is probably the more well-known of the two.
 Many Sikhs have probably heard the hymn "Khalsa Mero Roop Hai Khaas," a Shabad that many Ragis have performed over the years.

-Khalsa Mahima

-This composition praises the Khalsa army.
-It comprises three stanzas and a couplet (Dohra).
-It was composed in Kapal Mochan after Battle of Bhangani, when Guru Gobind Singh provided robes of honor to his warriors and was addressed to Mishar, Hindu Scholar.
-It is believed that the composition was addressed to Pandit Kesho Dutt, a Hindu scholar, on the conclusion of Yagna at Naina Devi but Yagna is not treated as a Sikh ritual.

-The second part of this composition is recited among Sikhs in Kirtans: